elalae/Dice_MicroBit/README.md

 > Open this page at [https://elalae.github.io/dice_microbit/](https://elalae.github.io/dice_microbit/)

+## Instructions
+* Shake the microcontroller to see a new value of the dice

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.